 From the earliest days of our founding college, the development of the University has been impressive.
 The vision of the University leadership is to serve the needs of society by developing the healthcare team of tomorrow, while students learn the art and science of their professions within a safe and secure campus environment.

 The Downers Grove, Illinois, Campus was purchased in 1986, and the Chicago College of Osteopathic Medicine (CCOM) moved from its prior home in Hyde Park, Illinois, to this western suburb.
 Following the relocation of the College, the Board of Trustees voted to begin the development of new academic programs within the health sciences.
-The Chicago College of Pharmacy (CCP) began in 1991, the College of Health Sciences (CHS) began in 1992, and the College of Dental Medicine (CDMI) in 2009, and the Optometry Program in 2014.
+The Chicago College of Pharmacy (CCP) began in 1991, the College of Health Sciences (CHS) began in 1992, the College of Dental Medicine - Illinois (CDMI) in 2009, and the Optometry Program in 2014.
 In 1993, the Board of Trustees unanimously approved a single, educational mission for the institution, and Midwestern University emerged.
 Today the Downers Grove Campus, located on 105 acres, has 20 buildings that include academic classrooms, laboratories, a state-of-the-art library and auditorium building, science building, student commons, recreation center, and student housing.
 The University also opened the MWU Medical Campus in Spring 2013.

 The Glendale, Arizona, Campus was founded in 1995 when the Board of Trustees approved the purchase of land and the building of this new campus.
 The Arizona College of Osteopathic Medicine (AZCOM) began in 1995, the College of Health Sciences in 1996, the College of Pharmacy-Glendale (CPG) in 1998, the College of Dental Medicine (CDMA) in 2006, the Arizona College of Optometry (AZCOPT) in 2008, and the College of Veterinary Medicine in 2012.
 The campus has seen rapid growth in the number of buildings, academic programs, faculty, staff, and students.
-Today the Glendale Campus, located on 145 acres, has 35 buildings that provide for academic classrooms, state-of-the-art laboratories, student commons, auditorium, recreation center, student housing, a Multispecialty Clinic, and the Dental and Eye Institutes, and the Companion Animal Clinic.
+Today the Glendale Campus, located on 145 acres, has 35 buildings that provide for academic classrooms, state-of-the-art laboratories, student commons, auditorium, recreation center, student housing, a Multispecialty Clinic, the Dental and Eye Institutes, and the Companion Animal Clinic.

 Midwestern University has developed strong partnerships with healthcare providers and facilities around the country to aid in the education of students in all of its academic programs.
 The history of the institution is reflected in the many alumni who have successful careers and a deep affection for their college and University.
 The Administration and the Board of Trustees are dedicated to fulfilling our mission of excellence and service.
 We remain committed to our tradition of providing quality health care education.
 We are educating tomorrow's healthcare team.